 Building a hi-fi system isn't just a case of picking all five-star components: mixing and matching the right kit is the secret to hi-fi nirvana.

-Here we've picked out portable music players, CD players, DACs and music systems that are available at more tempting prices.
+Here we've picked out the portable music players, CD players, DACs and music systems that are available at more tempting prices.

-Best portable music player deals
+Portable music player deals

 Astell & Kern AK Jr